Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Isomorphisms, equivalences and their consequences

 \subsection{Arc bimodules: bimodule homomorphisms}

-In the last section we have identified $\ArcalgS[\KBN]$ with $\Arcalg$ using the coefficient map.
+In \fullref{proposition:crazy-isomorphism} we have identified $\ArcalgS[\KBN]$ with $\Arcalg$ using the coefficient map.
 Thus, there is also an identification of their bimodules.
 The aim of this section is to make this explicit.
 For the identification of the bimodules $\Mo[\KBN](\compmatch,\compmatcht)$ and $\Mo[\parameterS](\compmatch,\compmatcht)$ for a fixed admissible matching $(\compmatch,\compmatcht)$ we need to introduce some additional notations and slightly modify the coefficient map.
 But otherwise the identification works as for the algebras.